 While using these sorts of directories can be worthwhile for search engine optimisation (SEO) purposes, advertising in this way will not necessarily attract new customers.
 "Business names can be one amongst hundreds on a page, so it’s highly competitive and it can be very difficult to stand out," explains White.

 "If it’s free you’ve got nothing to lose, but you may feel that optimising your own site or spending the money on targeted advertising, via Google Adwords for instance, may be more productive," he adds.

-However, White believes that directories which enable customers to post reviews of businesses, or even those that offer simple ratings systems, are becoming increasingly important.
+However, White believes that directories which enable customers to post reviews of businesses, or even those that offer simple ratings systems, are important.

-"Internet users are moving more towards more social-based websites that combine business listings with reviews, which enable people to share their experiences,” he explains.
-"Rated People and Trust a trader are two example of sites that combine a searchable, local directory with consumer reviews."
+"Internet users have moved towards more social-based websites that combine business listings with reviews, which enable people to share their experiences,” he explains.
+"Rated People and Checkatrade are two example of sites that combine a searchable, local directory with consumer reviews."

 It is essential to consider your target audience when choosing where to advertise.
-"If you’re going for a national or global audience, it’s unlikely that local directories will be much help apart from their link value, and the position they achieve in search engines,” points out White.
+"If you’re going for a national or global audience, it’s unlikely that local directories will be much help,” points out White.